Hotline Miami: Legacy

-In 2023, TechRadars Aleksha McLoughlin described Hotline Miami as the "gold standard" for an indie game.
-She said it was the best in its sub-genre, with no other games comparing to its success.
+In 2023, TechRadars Aleksha McLoughlin described Hotline Miami as the "gold standard" for an indie game, deeming it the best in its sub-genre, with no other games comparing to its success.
 Nina Corcoran of Pitchfork shared similar thoughts, saying that Dennaton designed the game to be "incredibly replayable" several years later.
 In a 2022 article published by The Ringer, Lewis Gordon described Hotline Miami as a game that "[stretched] the boundaries" of the video game industry, as one of the more "warmly-regarded" indie games.
 Christopher Cruz of Rolling Stone described Hotline Miami as a "titan of indie gaming", one with an "impact [that] has reached far and wide".
 The game has also attracted a cult following.

-Hotline Miami has been named one of the best video games by publications including GamesRadar+, Slant Magazine, Hardcore Gaming 101, Stuff.tv, Popular Mechanics, GamesTM, USA Today, and Sports Illustrated.
+Hotline Miami has been named one of the best video games by publications, including GamesRadar+, Slant Magazine, Hardcore Gaming 101, Stuff.tv, Popular Mechanics, GamesTM, USA Today, and Sports Illustrated.
 It was named one of the best PC games by the editorial teams of PC Gamer and Rock, Paper, Shotgun, and one of the best PlayStation Vita games by Digital Trends and GamesRadar+.
 It was also listed in the book 1001 Video Games You Must Play Before You Die.
 Writers from Paste, GameSpot, PCMag and VG247 named the soundtrack to be one of the best from a video game.